Advocacy Mail: Getting the Most out of Letter Packages, Part II

 Assuming that you’ve formulated your advocacy strategy and a letter package makes sense for your larger advocacy program, it’s worth considering the inclusion of a reply device.
+Democratic direct mail that utilizes reply cards increase voter engagement and help connect you to members and supporters in a powerful way.
 Most direct mail is a one-shot communication and you can’t really see into the results (meaning, though we know from testing that direct mail is an effective medium and can move voters or advocates, unless there’s a plan for testing or some other measurement tool in place, you won’t easily have feedback available the way you would in a digital program).
 A reply device can change that.

 Typically, we advise the addition of a reply device in advocacy campaigns where a client would benefit from building a list of advocates or gathering some additional information about the people who are responsive to their messaging (spoiler, this is most groups, as constituency building is a key ingredient for the long-term health of most organizations, and advocacy work spans large swaths of time).
 That said, there are a few things to bear in mind before you swipe right on reply devices:

 - Reply devices will add to the overall cost of your advocacy mail budget.
 This is for a few reasons:

 - You’ll either need to print a separate postcard that goes into the envelope with the letter, or you’ll need to print the letter on heavier stock with a perforation so that recipients can tear it off and send it through the mail.
 Either way, it’s not just a simple matter of printing on a regular piece of paper.